mukundha/image-similarity-vector-search/README.md

 Demonstrate Datastax [Astra's](https://docs.datastax.com/en/astra-serverless/docs/vector-search/overview.html) Vector search with Image similarity search using Amazon Berkeley Objects (ABO) Dataset

+## Demo

+Click [here](https://mukundha.web.app/) for a live demo.

+Follow along to setup this demo yourself and learn how to do image similarity with Vector search

 This repository includes 3 sections

 1. Data processing